delta-one/dell-xps-15-9570-debian-linux/README.md

 However, the latest firmware-package available in Debian for the Intel-chip (`firmware-iwlwifi_20190717-2`) unfortunately borks the Wifi completely (Wifi crashes completely + significant speed-loss).
 Fixes mentioned [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=940813) provide no more than a short temporary fix, so I went back to the Killer-chip.
 So far the connection seems stable and I haven't had the dropd I had earlier.
 All kernel-configs from 5.4.6 on will work with both the Killer 1535-chip and the Intel 9260-chip.

 ### Power Management
 Dell removed the S3 sleep-state with BIOS 1.3.0.
-If you want to use S3, you need to stay on BIOS 1.2.2.
+If you want to use S3, you need to stay on BIOS 1.2.2, though I find the current standby-state does its job well enough.

 Suspend works out of the box.
 Unfortunately there is no indicator, if the computer is in suspend-mode.